1. Save time and energy.

 5. Modernize your image.

 Are you selling to or trying to attract the millennials?
 Then you must provide an effortless digital experience that these digital natives are used to.
-Smart contracts are interactive and look stunning regardless of device.
+Digital contracts are interactive and look stunning regardless of device.
 Be mobile in everything you do.

 6. Be in control over all of your contracts.